 Solution: The right supplier will know which IT products offer long-life options.
 For example, with the right choice of laptop computer, the typical 18-month product lifecycle can extend to 30 or even 36 months.

 IT products from multiple OEMs demand multi-vendor relationships.
 What a mess!

 Solution: The right IT supplier can be the medical device manufacturer’s single source for all needed hardware and software products.
 Device makers should look for their supplier’s expertise in the medical device industry.
 The right supplier can be more responsive and flexible than the large IT vendors.

-Solution: The right IT supplier can stock products and drop-ship them directly to your customers.
+Solution: The right IT supplier practices just-in-time inventory management by stocking products and drop-shipping them directly to your customers.
 This minimizes on-hand inventory.
 New products can be cut in when validated.
-The effect can be just-in-time inventory management.